Apple makes a privacy change, and Facebook and advertising companies cry foul

 Facebook and Apple have sparred in the past over privacy, with Apple CEO Tim Cook making critical remarks aimed at the social network and Facebook CEO Mark Zuckerberg calling out Apple for the high prices it charges for its devices.
 Most recently, Facebook joined a chorus of app developers in criticizing the 30 percent fees Apple charges for money earned on its App Store.

 Apple and Facebook are both facing investigations by lawmakers and regulators into whether they have wielded their power in anticompetitive ways.
-Apple is facing a landmark lawsuit filed by Fortnite owner Epic Games that claims Apple is using its status an alleged monopolist to overcharge app developers with 30 percent fees on App Store earnings.
+Apple is facing a landmark lawsuit filed by Fortnite owner Epic Games that claims Apple is using its status as an alleged monopolist to overcharge app developers with 30 percent fees on App Store earnings.

 The latest altercation between Apple and Facebook concerns new pop-up messages expected in iOS 14.
-Apple says that when customers open apps, they’ll be asked whether they’d like to give that specific app permission to track them with something called an “ID for Advertisers,” or IDFA.
+Apple says that when customers open apps, they’ll be asked whether they would like to give that specific app permission to track them with something called an “ID for Advertisers,” or IDFA.
 Apple created the IDFA in 2012 to help app developers earn money on iOS.
 The unique number, assigned to iPhone customers, allows advertisers to track their movements around websites and apps by following that unique identifier.

 For years, IDFA was turned on by default on iPhones.
 Only by going into the phone’s settings could users turn off that feature.
 The IDFA helped Facebook and other developers learn what apps users downloaded, how frequently they used those apps, their in-app purchases, and the websites they visit on desktop and mobile devices and Apple TV.